-Depending on the number of family members, age range, and dietary needs, you can adjust food supply amounts accordingly.
+Depending on the number of family members, age range, and dietary needs, you can adjust prepper pantry amounts accordingly.
 Let’s start with a list of breakfasts, lunches, and dinners that you can create with basic cooking skills.

 As your family’s first meal of the day, you can stock up on some oatmeal packets, canned fruits, instant pancake mixes (on Amazon), and cereal with powdered milk.

-You can prepare some ramen noodles, canned goods, and macaroni and cheese (on Amazon) for mid-day meals.
+You can prepare some ramen noodles, canned food, and macaroni and cheese (on Amazon) for mid-day meals.

 Canned goods have a wide variety that you can pair with rice if you can access safe-to-drink water, long-lasting heat, and a container where you can cook and store the cooked rice.

-At night, you and your family can enjoy alfredo (on Amazon), canned Meat with rice and canned veggies, canned soup, and even some chicken fajitas with rice and beans.
+At night, you and your family can enjoy alfredo (on Amazon), canned Meat with rice and canned vegetable, canned soup, and even some chicken fajitas with rice and dried beans.

-Since living off-grid or where there isn’t much electricity, you and your family’s energy is highly utilized.
-That means consuming energy equates to consuming food to regain them.
+Since living off-grid or where there isn’t much electricity, your and your family’s energy is highly utilized.
+That means consuming energy equates to consuming survival food to regain them.

 So having available snacks would greatly help.
 Some of my suggestions are peanut butter crackers, peanut butter (on Amazon), and jelly on tortillas, granola bars, and applesauce.